Bioconductor/bioc_git_transition/doc/scenario-6-abandon-changes.md

 2. You will lose your custom collaborator settings in GitHub.

-3. You have to start from scratch and redo everything related to this transition.
+3. You will lose any Github-specific changes.

+[Scenario-1]: scenario-1-svn-to-github.md
+[Scenario-3]: scenario-3-pull-from-gitbioc-push-github.md